What Is Insomnia?

 Patients should carefully read the information labels for all drugs and follow the directions.
 Some sleeping pills take 30 - 60 minutes to take effect, while others (such as zolpidem) act quickly.
 For zolpidem, patients should:

 Interactions.
 As with any hypnotics, alcohol increases the sedative effects of these drugs.
 These hypnotics also interact with other drugs, including rifampin, ketoconazole, erythromycin, and cimetidine.
 They may also interfere with or be interfered by other drugs.
 Patients should report all medications to their doctors.

 Rebound Insomnia, Dependence, and Tolerance.
 The risk for rebound insomnia, dependence, and tolerance is lower with non-benzodiazepine hypnotics than with benzodiazepine drugs.
 These drugs are still subject to abuse.
-In any case, no hypnotic should be taken for more than 7 - 10 days or at higher than the recommended dose without a doctor's approval.
+In any case, no hypnotic should be taken for more than 7 - 10 days in a row or at higher than the recommended dose without a doctor's approval.

 Brands.
-Commonly prescribed benzodiazepines:
+Commonly prescribed benzodiazepines are: